mybest

 Quiet Enough to Not Wake Your Neighbors

-Tineco makes smart appliances, mostly vacuum cleaners and floor washers.
-Their Pure One S11 can connect with an app, has an automatic mode, and is lightweight.
+Tineco makes smart appliances, mostly vacuum cleaners and floor scrubbers.
+Their Pure One S11 vacuum cleaner can connect with an app, has an automatic mode, and is lightweight.
 It can’t match the suction power of a Dyson, but it takes care of even small debris on hard floors.
 However, it couldn’t remove the debris from deep crevices in low or high pile carpet, and hair gets tangled up in the brush head.
 This vacuum is best for people without pets and who have mostly wood or tile floors.

 The main draw of this vacuum is how quiet it is, as it dominates the competition in this regard.
-It was the only product we tested that stayed below 60 decibels, even on high.
+It was the only product we tested that stayed below 65 decibels, even on high.
 This makes it an excellent choice for people who clean at night or don’t want to disturb their neighbors or family.
 Its battery lasts 28 minutes in auto mode.
 This is usually long enough, but it depends on how dirty your floor is.
-The vacuum only displays the remaining battery life with three bars, but you can check the exact percentage by connecting it to the app.
+The vacuum only displays remaining battery life with three bars, but you can check the exact percentage by connecting it to the app.

 It’s relatively light, making it easy to handle.
-However, it’s hard to turn the way you want due to the curve of the juncture between the unit and the brush head.
+However, it’s hard to turn it the way you want due to the curve of the juncture between the unit and the brush head.
 It wasn’t good at making tight turns around furniture or under the sofa.
 This is the product for you if you’re looking for a quiet vacuum for mostly hardwood or composite flooring or tile.

 Power consumption450W